ianbloom/autoGoogleMaps/README.md

 ## Introduction

 This DataSource was motivated by a LogicMonitor customer request for a script that automatically creates/updates dashboards corresponding to groups in the device tree.
-These dashboards each contain two widgets.
+These dashboards each contain three widgets.
 One widget is a Google Maps widget with map points corresponding to subgroups/devices.
-The other widget is a text widget containing links to the other dashboards.
+The second is a text widget containing links to the other dashboards.
+The final widget is a NOC widget providing an alternative view of subgroups/devices.

 ![Optional Text](https://github.com/ianbloom/autoGoogleMaps/blob/master/readmePictures/Screen%20Shot%202018-03-28%20at%202.48.10%20PM.png)